 Be that as it may, I will give one player compliment and one team concern.

 The sweet before the sour.
 Pretty much everyone was impressive tonight.
-Corona’s hat trick was very well taken, Diskerud did a nice job MIXing (get it?) up the combinations in the middle, and we all know what Freddy Adu is capable of when he is at his best, but the man that caught my eye was substitute, Joe Gyau.
+Corona’s hat trick was very well taken, Diskerud did a nice job MIXing (get it?) up the combinations in the middle, and we all know whatis capable of when he is at his best, but the man that caught my eye was substitute, Joe Gyau.

 The midfield is packed with talent and while it may be hard for Gyau to unseat Shea or Adu on the flanks, his speed and guile off the bench puts him in prime position to be the late game hero or the “super-sub” if you will.